-Where Uijt is a utility maximising individual, Xijt is a vector of observed attributes associated with each contract option (i.e. contract length, scheme support, structure of scheme and price) plus the socio-economic characteristics of respondents and εijt is the random component of the utility that is assumed to have an iid value distribution.
+Where Uijt is a utility maximising individual, Xijt is a vector of observed attributes associated with each contract option (i.e. contract length, scheme support, structure of scheme and price) plus the socio-economic characteristics of respondents, and εijt is the random component of the utility that is assumed to have an iid value distribution.
 Conditional on the individual specific parameters βi and error components εi the probability that individual i chooses alternative j in a particular choice task n is represented as: